alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

   ```

   Adding function arguments is possible here as well as a simple string
-  reprentation after the macro path, surrounded with ().
+  representation after the macro path, surrounded with ().
 This method also works
   both under *ROOT5* and *ROOT6*.

 - Including macros: